cscart/docs/en/cscart_addons/addons/hide_payment_and_shipping_methods/index.rst

 Overview
 --------

-    The `Hide Payment and Shipping Methods <https://www.simtechdev.com/addons/site-management/hide-payment-and-shipping-methods-for-user-groups.html>`_ add-on is the best way to make sure the right customers see the right payment or shipping options in your store.
+    The `Hide Payments <https://www.simtechdev.com/addons/site-management/hide-payment-and-shipping-methods-for-user-groups.html>`_ add-on is the best way to make sure the right customers see the right payment or shipping options in your store.
 It allows you to hide any payment or shipping method from a particular user group.

 =========================================
 Why standard functionality is not enough?